Skip to main content

 The primary functions of trees, vegetation and soils are to aid in water interception, storage and infiltration while increasing evapotranspiration potential.
 Not all sites have the potential for open green spaces and trees, especially in highly urbanised areas where soil conditions restrict the amount of urban canopy cover.
 Floods usually occur during and after major storm events after canopy storage has been exceeded and although trees reduce runoff they are not effective at flood control.
 In contrast, tree planting on floodplains upstream of urban areas can significantly reduce flood risk.

-SUDS can comprise of one or more structures to manage surface water runoff.
+SUDS can comprise one or more structures to manage surface water runoff.
 A combination of techniques using the ‘management train principle’ helps alleviate the pressures on a drainage system.
 These will often incorporate traditional underground drainage systems.
 Some SUDS techniques involve vegetation and water storage (ponds) encouraging green space in urban areas whilst other techniques are engineered solutions below ground level.
 The SUDS involving green space include controlling the water at source through transpiration in trees and vegetation, green roofs, infiltration trenches and filter drains, swales and basins, and ponds and wetlands.
 Green space provision will need to be considered alongside increased storage thus utilising sustainable drainage techniques.

 Practical considerations